FC Prahova Ploiești

 Fotbal Club Prahova Ploiești, (/ro/), commonly known as Prahova Ploiești or simply as Prahova, is a Romanian football club based in Ploiești, Prahova County.
-Prahova was founded in 1909 under the name of United Ploiești and it became soon one of the best teams in the country, winning one Romanian Championship in 1912.
-The club was dissolved in 2001, by the indolence of the private businessmen that took over the club after the 1989 Romanian revolution and it was refounded in 2018.
+Prahova was founded in 1909 under the name of United Ploiești and it soon became one of the best teams in the country, winning two Romanian Championships in 1912 and 1916.
+Follwing the world wars, Prahova mostly played in the second and third divisions of romanian football and was involved in a match-fixing scandal in the 1960s.
+Being unable to build on its early successes, the club was dissolved in 2001 after years of severe mismanagement, before being refounded in 2018.

+After the 2019–2020 season, the men's team no longer competes in any senior level competition, though a women's team currently competing in Liga II under the name ACS Prahova Ploiesti claims successorship to the original club.